-Approximately 35 students partake in the class each quarter.
-The class is offered to a mixture of undergraduate and graduate students each quarter.
+Approximately 35 students partake in the class each semester.
+The class is offered to a mixture of undergraduate and graduate students each semester.

 During the class, each student acts as a security analyst as follows:

-Each student is assigned one stock from the existing SIM portfolio; he/she is responsible for the detailed monitoring of that stock throughout the quarter.
+Each student is assigned one stock from the existing SIM portfolio; he/she is responsible for the detailed monitoring of that stock throughout the semester.

 The class is further divided into market sector groups, which are responsible for researching and analyzing that specific market sector; periodic reports are delivered to the class outlining overall trends, recent developments and specific stock recommendations.

 The student analysts give updates during each class meeting on the current events and activities affecting their firm.
 The analyst interprets these events and activities in order to make recommendations to the class regarding the holding.

 The analyst prepares a written report and makes an oral presentation to the class with his/her group.